-It is a condition that affects one of the common plantar digital nerves that run between the metatarsal bones in the foot.
-It most commonly affects the nerve between the third and fourth metatarsal bones, causing pain and numbness in the third and fourth toes.
-It can also affect the nerve between the second and third metatarsal bones, causing symptoms in the second and third toes.
+A condition that affects a plantar digital nerve that run between the bones in the ball of our feet.
+It commonly affects the nerve between the third and fourth metatarsal bones, causing pain and numbness in the smaller toes.
+Morton’s neuroma can develop in different areas of the ball of our feet and sometimes complicating its diagnosis.

-The anatomy of the bones of the foot is also thought to contribute to the development of Morton’s neuroma.
-For example, the space between the metatarsals (the long bones of the foot) is narrower between the second and third, and between the third and fourth metatarsals.
-This means that the nerves that run between these metatarsals are more likely to be compressed and irritated.
-Wearing narrow shoes can make this compression worse.
+The position of our bones also contributes to the development of Morton’s neuroma.
+The anatomical space is narrower between the second and third metatarsals, and between the third and fourth metatarsals.
+The nerves running between these areas can get compressed and irritated easily.
+Wearing narrow fitting shoes with higher heels can worsens this compression and enhances the stress.

 Morton’s Neuroma Diagnosis